 that Kit Kat Bar) a teeny dowel rod and place it in to your curtain rod dowel.
 We did add a dab of hot glue in the hole before putting the little dowel in there.

-- Hang your curtains on the rod itself and then hang!
-Easy peasy!
+Add your curtains to the rod and then hang!

 I am SO happy with how these turned DIY curtain rods turned out!
 What do you guys think??